ECNP Rising Star Award

 - A summary curriculum vitae, including personal details, education and academic degrees, appointments, research experience, prizes, awards, membership of professional organisations, publication lists, etc.

-- A short candidate’s letter of motivation (max one page)
+- A short statement with the candidate’s or nominator letter of motivation (max one page)

 Selection of the winner(s)

 The winner(s) will be appointed by the ECNP Executive Committee on recommendation of the ECNP Award Committee.